OpenAtom-Linyaps/linyaps-doc/docs/en/guide/ll-cli/query.md

 # Query Apps From Remote

-Use `ll-cli query` to query the info of Linglong apps in remote repositories.
+Use `ll-cli query` to search app meta infos from remote repository.

-View the help information of `ll-cli query` commands：
+View the help information of `ll-cli query` command：

 ```bash
 ll-cli query --help
 ```

-Here is the output：
+Here is the outputs：

 ```text
 Usage: ll-cli [options] query com.deepin.demo